-Figure 5-2 Layout of the Whiskey Bravo Camp and Facilities (Source: MMTS, 2016, modified from Roberts, 2011a)
+Figure 5-2 Layout of the Whiskey Bravo Camp and Facilities

 The runway for the camp is illustrated in Figure 5-3.
 A 113,400 litre fuel storage facility is located at the north east end of the runway.
 All tanks are stored in separate lined containments.
 They are designed to contain at least 1.5 times the volume of the largest tank in the containment.
 All pumping is done through aircraft approved filter systems.
 Two buildings are located just off the runway for drilling company shop/warehouses and there is ample room for lay down areas for parts and materials storage.